Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Even the more debated flavors like the 5 Cheese Pizza and Aloha Pizza do not have eggs.

-In the past, they also offered vegetarian hand-tossed dough.
-The primary ingredient in the crust dough is whey.
+In the past, they also offered vegetarian hand-tossed pizza dough.
+The primary ingredient in the Papa John’s pizza dough is whey.

 However, their gluten-free offerings use eggs.
 Their all-meat pizzas are egg-free, as are the Chicken BBQ, Pepperoni, and Simply Cheese variants.